hor63/horOpenVario/README.md

   - Complete development package to compile XCSoar directly on the Cubieboard
   - **Working** OpenGL ES 2.0 Mali acceleration either with
     -  Closed-source MALI blob, and out-of-tree Mali driver
-    -  Open-source LIMA driver in the kernel, and Mesa client side (Ubuntu Focal already brings a version of Mesa with working Lima driver)
+    -  Open-source LIMA driver in the kernel, and Mesa client side (Ubuntu Focal and Hirsute already bring a version of Mesa with working Lima driver)

 ## Checkout the repository